-1. Module code: B19TVK05E
+1. Module code: B20TVK05E

 2. Title: INFORMATION SYSTEMS

 3. Credit points: 7

-4. Start term: fall
+4. Start term: Fall

-5. Module leader: SÁNDOR DANKA, DR.
+5. Module leader: Sándor DANKA, Dr.

-6. Accredited by:

-7. Module restrictions:
+6. Module restrictions: -

-Pre-requisite none
+Pre-requisite -

-Programme restrictions BSc in Tourism and Catering
+Programme BSc in Tourism and Catering

+restrictions

-Level restrictions 4
+Level restrictions -

-Other restrictions or requirements none
+Other restrictions or · -

+requirements

+7. Aims:

 The course intends to present basic knowledge on modern information technology in general and an overview on business applications to establish the necessary level of understanding, the roles and potential of these technologies and methods in everyday business life.
 The course covers the uses of data, information, technology, software, networking, manpower, organization, and will conclude by discussing information management, IT business planning, competitiveness and the problems of the Information Society.